-In the Education Act Regulations, reference is only made to providing your children with an “educational program”.
-There are no stipulations as to what the “educational program” must be and can be whatever you feel is appropriate to give your child a well-rounded education.
+In the Education Act Regulations, it only refers to providing your child with an “educational program”.
+There are no stipulations what the “educational program” must be.
+It can be whatever you feel is appropriate to give your child a well-rounded education.
 This gives you complete freedom to choose whatever materials (religious or secular) you want and to design your own program that meets your child’s needs.
-The cost is up to you, you can use free resources on the internet and at the library, or you can purchase a homeschool curriculum, or do a little bit of each.
+The cost is up to you.
+Use free resources on the internet and at the library, or you can purchase a homeschool curriculum, or do a bit of each.

 You may choose to refer to the Learning Outcomes and Curriculum Documents available at the DOE website but there is no obligation to follow the Nova Scotia curriculum.
-Curriculum materials (e.g. books, worksheets, etc.) are not available for purchase through the DOE (although they do have a limited number of textbooks available for loan).
+Curriculum materials (books, textbooks, etc.) are not available for purchase through the DOE (although they only have a few textbooks available for loan).
 You can use any homeschool method you wish, including Montessori, Classical, Waldorf, or unschooling.

 The yearly homeschooling in Nova Scotia report

 Homeschoolers are also required to submit a report to the DOE. each June,

 “in a manner consistent with the type of program provided and that accurately reflects the child’s progress.”
 (Regulations, Section 33 (b)).

-Feel free to also check out the rest of the Homeschooling in Nova Scotia website for articles, resources, and curriculum reviews.
+Also check out the rest of the Homeschooling in Nova Scotia website for articles, resources, and curriculum reviews.
 You will find support groups under “Resources and Support” in the sidebar to your right (or scroll all the way down on mobile).
-If you have any trouble with the registration or reporting process, feel free to contact me or the Homeschool Legal Defence Association.
+If you have any trouble with the registration or reporting process, contact me or the Homeschool Legal Defence Association.